Murder of Bridget Townsend: Background of Ramiro Gonzales

-Born in Texas on November 5, 1982, Ramiro Felix Gonzales was raised by his grandparents due to the negligence of his mother.
-Gonzales's mother, who was 17 when giving birth to her son, struggled with severe drug addiction and alcoholism, and continued to do so while pregnant with Gonzales; she tried to overdose on drugs to get a miscarriage.
-Gonzales did not meet his father until he was 19 and they were both incarcerated together.
+Born in Frio County, Texas on November 5, 1982, Ramiro Felix Gonzales was raised by his grandparents due to the negligence of his mother.
+Gonzales's mother, who was 17 years old when giving birth to her son, struggled with severe drug addiction and alcoholism, and continued to do so while pregnant with Gonzales; she tried to overdose on drugs to induce a miscarriage.
+Gonzales did not meet his father until he was 19 years old and they were both incarcerated together.
 Gonzales formerly worked as a fence builder and welder before his arrest for murder.

-According to court records, Gonzales was allegedly a victim of sexual abuse by his cousin at age four or six, and similarly fell victim to sexual assault by an older woman at age 12 or 13.
+According to court records, Gonzales was allegedly a victim of sexual abuse by his cousin at age 4 or 6, and similarly fell victim to sexual assault by an older woman at age 12 or 13.
 Gonzales reportedly did not perform well in school and despite being certified to have a normal brain, his school records assessed him to be "developmentally delayed".
-Gonzales began to pick up harmful habits of underage drinking and drug consumption when he was 11.
+Gonzales began to pick up the harmful habits of underage drinking and drug consumption when he was 11 years old.